The Stochastic-Quantum Theorem: Deterministic Systems

 It then follows immediately from the subsidiary divisibility condition \eqref{eq:DivisibleDynamicalSystemDivisibilityConditionForDynamicalMap} that the dynamical map $\mapping f{\statespace\cartesianprod\setoftimes}{\statespace}$ gives a semigroup action of the set of times $\setoftimes$ on the state space $\statespace$, in the sense that the semigroup operation $\star$ on $\setoftimes$ is mapped to function composition:

-This equation is an example of \emph{Markovianity}, or a \emph{Markov property}.
-Roughly speaking, a Markov property implies that time evolution depends only on duration, and not on history.
+This equation is an example of homogeneity in time, which implies that time evolution depends only on duration and not on absolute times.

-Notice that the Markov property \eqref{eq:DynamicalSystemSemigroupActionMarkovProperty} is phrased directly in terms of a dynamical map $f$, so it can be imposed on a generalized dynamical system $\left(\statespace,\setoftimes,f\right)$, without any need to invoke a transition map $g$.
-In that case, it also follows that there is no longer a meaningful distinction between a generalized dynamical system $\left(\statespace,\setoftimes,f\right)$ and a divisible dynamical system $\left(\statespace,\setoftimes,g\right)$.
-As such, if the Markov property \eqref{eq:DynamicalSystemSemigroupActionMarkovProperty} is imposed, then the resulting mathematical structure will simply be called a \emph{Markovian dynamical system}.
+Notice that the homogeneity property \eqref{eq:DynamicalSystemSemigroupActionHomogeneityProperty} is phrased directly in terms of a dynamical map $f$, so it can be imposed on an indivisible dynamical system $\left(\statespace,\setoftimes,f\right)$, without any need to invoke a transition map $g$.
+In that case, it also follows that there is no longer a meaningful distinction between an indivisible dynamical system $\left(\statespace,\setoftimes,f\right)$ and a Markovian dynamical system $\left(\statespace,\setoftimes,g\right)$.
+As such, if the homogeneity property \eqref{eq:DynamicalSystemSemigroupActionHomogeneityProperty} is imposed, then the resulting mathematical structure will simply be called a Markovian-homogeneous dynamical system.

-What most references call a \textquoteleft dynamical system\textquoteright{} corresponds to what this paper would call a Markovian dynamical system.
-That is, a dynamical system, without any further qualifiers, is a tuple $\left(\statespace,\setoftimes,f\right)$ for which $\statespace$ is a state space, $\setoftimes$ is a set of times forming a monoid, and $\mapping f{\statespace\cartesianprod\setoftimes}{\statespace}$ is a dynamical map satisfying the Markov property \eqref{eq:DynamicalSystemSemigroupActionMarkovProperty}.
-It follows that a generalized dynamical system \eqref{eq:DefGeneralizedDynamicalSystem}, as befits its name, really is a generalization of the kinds of dynamical systems that are usually considered in textbooks, in the research literature, and in many applications.
+What most references call a dynamical system corresponds to what this paper would call a Markovian-homogeneous dynamical system.
+That is, a dynamical system, without any further qualifiers, is a tuple $\left(\statespace,\setoftimes,f\right)$ for which $\statespace$ is a state space, $\setoftimes$ is a set of times forming a monoid, and $\mapping f{\statespace\cartesianprod\setoftimes}{\statespace}$ is a dynamical map satisfying the homogeneity property \eqref{eq:DynamicalSystemSemigroupActionHomogeneityProperty}.
+It follows that an indivisible dynamical system \eqref{eq:DefIndivisibleDynamicalSystem} is a generalization of the kinds of dynamical systems that are usually considered in textbooks, in the research literature, and in many applications.